-The MMMA consists of ten sections detailing the protections, procedures, and defenses surrounding the use of medical marijuana in this state.
-However, much of the confusion caused by the MMMA arises from difficulty understanding the interplay between sections 4, 7, and 8.
+The MMMA consists of 10 sections detailing the protections, procedures, and defenses surrounding the medical use of marijuana in this state.
+However, much of the confusion caused by the MMMA arises from difficulty understanding the interplay among §§ 4, 7, and 8.
 Section 4 addresses the protections afforded to qualifying patients, caregivers, and others under the act: